-- Narratives are transcribed experiences. - Every interview / observation has a narrative aspect which the researcher has to identify, reflect upon, enhance, and present in a revised form to the reader. - The core activity in narrative analysis is to reformulate stories presented by people in different contexts and based on their different experiences.
+- Narratives are transcribed experiences. - Every interview / observation has a narrative aspect which the researcher has to identify, reflect upon, enhance, and present in a revised form to the reader. - contexts and based on their different experiences.

 Framework analysis

 - Familiarisation: transcribing and reading the data. - Identifying a thematic framework: initial coding framework which is developed both from a prior issue and from emergent issues. - Coding: using numerical or textual codes to identify specific pieces of data which correspond to different frameworks (can be thematic or by case). - Mapping and interpretation: searching for patterns, association, concepts and explanations in the data.